aannestad/eventstudyTools/README.md

 <!---[alt1](https://wikimedia.org/api/rest_v1/media/math/render/svg/583cca32cbdd337bcc4b07c5748fb2ba2c1184c8)--->

 ## Highlight 1: Event windows
 Automatic generation of **event windows**.
-As an example, here is the interesting event of *DIVIDEND PAYMENTS*, indicating the profitable strategy of buying ahead of payments of dividends.
+As an example, here is the interesting event of *DIVIDEND PAYMENTS*, indicating the profitable strategy of buying ahead of dividend payouts:

 ![](Screenshots/eventwindow.png)

 <!---[](Screenshots/eventperiod.png)--->

+## Highlight 2: Aggregation of event statistics
+For example how, on average, each type of event impact stock prices that day:

 ![](Screenshots/eventstudy.png)